 What is computational thinking in primary and secondary education?

 It is a problem solving process that involves breaking down complex tasks into smaller, manageable parts.
-Pupils use logical reasoning to identify patterns and create step by step instructions to reach a solution.
+Learners use logical reasoning to identify patterns and create step by step instructions to reach a solution.
 This approach helps learners organise their thoughts systematically before they start using a computer.

 How do teachers implement computational thinking in the classroom?